 - The longest song to hit #1 in the US is American Pie by Don McLean which ran a whopping 8:33

-- Despite being quite popular and having a massive cult fanbase, you will never hear Radiohead on the radio (except "Creep" and maybe "Fake Plastic Trees", "Karma Police", or "Paranoid Android" if the six-minutes-and-change running time doesn't put it out of the running).
+- Despite being quite popular and having a massive cult fanbase, you will never hear Radiohead on the radio (except "Creep" from Pablo Honey and maybe "Fake Plastic Trees" from The Bends, "Karma Police", or "Paranoid Android" from OK Computer if the six-minutes-and-change running time doesn't put it out of the running).

 - JJJ in Australia used to play them a lot and still plays their new material for a while when it comes out.

 - Averted with "Reckoner," which gets played on the radio quite often.

 - During the Turn of the Millennium Hip Hop singles became heavily regulated thanks to a combination of Executive Meddling and Music Is Politics.

 - Tim Minchin has an unusually clean, three-minute long song written especially for pre-watershed TV appearances (which make similar stipulations), and which is all about the reasons he needs to write a clean three-minute song.